 2. Register with the Netherlands Chamber of Commerce

 After you have completed the registration form, you can schedule an online appointment to finish up your registration.
 Do not forget to bring your ID-card.
 The registration fee is 50 euros.
-The Chamber of Commerce will sign you up with the Dutch Tax and Customs Administration, who will provide you with a VAT number.
+The KVK will pass on your details to the Dutch Tax and Customs Administration.
+Within two weeks you will receive your VAT identification number and VAT number from the Tax and Customs Administration by post.

 Tip: Registering with the Netherlands Chamber of Commerce and your privacyThe Dutch Commercial Register (Handelsregister) is a public register containing addresses and other information relating to businesses and legal entities.
 If you prefer no one to know that you are working in prostitution, you can register yourself under the heading ‘personal service’ and keep your trade name to yourself.
 If you wish to have more privacy, you can also have your private address data protected.
 However, you must meet the following conditions:

-- You are not registered with the Netherlands Chamber of Commerce with another company of whose private address is visible;
+- You are not registered with the Netherlands Chamber of Commerce with another company of which the private address is visible;

 - Your phone number is not public.
 You can arrange this with your provider;